 Most Important Problem after COVID-19

 Respondents were asked what they believe are the two most important public health issues facing Canada, aside from COVID-19.
 Respondents were able to choose two issues from eight different options, including obesity, vaccine hesitancy, smoking, vaping, poverty, excessive opioid use, excessive alcohol use, racial inequalities and other.
 The most important public health problems among the public health group is poverty (58%), excessive opioid use (39%) and racial inequality (39%).
 Among the general population, the most important problems are poverty (47%), excessive opioid use (40%) and vaccine hesitancy (32%).
 Vaping, smoking and excessive alcohol use were rated as lowest importance by both public health and general population samples.
+Thus, one major distinction that emerges is the relative importance of racial inequalities and vaccine hesitancy.